Skip to content

 Then run two checks:

-If the public tool says STOLEN, stop the process.
-Return the device to whoever you bought it from, file a chargeback if needed, and report the find to local police.
+If the public tool returns Reported Lost or Stolen, stop the process.
+Return the device to whoever you bought it from, file a chargeback if needed, and contact the carrier or local law enforcement.
 Continuing past this point is where the legal exposure starts.

 #Self-Unlocking a Blacklisted Phone: What Actually Works